scoconno/scoconno.github.io/Teaching/Metaphysics/Motion/Zeno.md

 This handout will proceed by discussing Premise 2.
 See Handout 2 for discussion of Premise 3.
 I first outline Zeno's argument for Premise 2.
 I then examine 3 different responses.

 *Strategy:* Assume that space is infinitely divisible.
 Then argue that it is impossible to move from one place to another by showing that (a) doing so requires completing an infinite number of tasks, and (b) it is impossible to complete an infinite number of tasks.

 Zeno argues for premise 2 by using a number of paradoxes.
-The first is called *Racecourse*, which argues that it is impossible to complete an arbitrary journey from A to B - to start at A, move to B, and then stop:
+The first is called *Racecourse*, which argues that it is impossible to complete an arbitrary journey from A to B - to start at A, move to B, and then stop.

+> The first asserts the non-existence of motion on the ground that that which is in locomotion must arrive at the half-way stage before it arrives at the goal.
+(Aristotle Physics, 239b11)

 A.  The distance between A and B is infinitely divisible (assumed).